Order Amending the Import Control List (Miscellaneous Program): SOR/2022-72

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 67(1) of the Pest Control Products Act (see footnote a), hereby makes the annexed Regulations Amending the Pest Control Products Sales Information Reporting Regulations (Miscellaneous Program).
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to section 6footnote a of the Export and Import Permits Act footnote b, makes the annexed Order Amending the Import Control List (Miscellaneous Program).

 REGULATORY IMPACT ANALYSIS STATEMENT

 (This statement is not part of the Order.)

 Global overcapacity in the production of steel and the imposition by certain countries of restrictions and substantive tariffs on steel imports raised the risk of considerable trade diversion of foreign steel products into Canada.
 Increases in steel imports had been causing or threatened to cause significant injury to Canadian steel producers and was evidenced through various factors, such as decreasing sales, production, market shares and profitability.

 In October 2018, in order to remedy the threat of serious injury to domestic steel producers caused by increased imports, the Government of Canada imposed provisional safeguards on seven categories of steel goods through the Order Imposing a Surtax on the Importation of Certain Steel Goods (the Surtax Order).
 The steel product categories subject to provisional safeguards at that time included heavy plate, concrete reinforcing bar (rebar), energy tubulars, hot-rolled sheet, pre-painted steel, stainless steel wire and wire rod.
 At the same time, the Government of Canada also directed the Canadian International Trade Tribunal (the Tribunal) to inquire into whether longer-term final safeguards were warranted and, if so, to recommend appropriate remedies.